App Settings

 Refresh Intervals

-useMetricshook) - Run page — live updates as stories progress (React Query with short
+- Run page — live updates as stories progress

-refetchInterval) - Knowledge base — loaded on navigation; knowledge-scope cache invalidated on writes
+- Knowledge base — loaded on navigation; refreshed when an entry is written

 - Release selector — refreshed on release transitions